SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 The list of all layouts available: `BlLayout allSubclasses`

-Each layout has a dedicated constraint object, an instance of `BlLayoutCommonConstraints`, which contains layout universal constraints.
+Each layout has a dedicated constraint object, an instance of `BlLayoutCommonConstraints` which contains layout universal constraints.
 Constraints are associated with the layout defined by the parent element.
 Each type of layout can further define its own specific constraints by creating a subclass of `BlLayoutConstraints`.

-### Example
+For example

-- parent element uses layout type `BlLinearLayout`
+- when a parent element uses the layout type `BlLinearLayout`
-- children constraints are detailed by `BlLinearLayoutConstraints`
+- its children constraints are detailed by `BlLinearLayoutConstraints`.

-You can define constraints at the parent element level when specifying layout
+#### Defining constraints.

-type: `layout: BlLinearLayout horizontal alignCenter;`
+You can define constraints at the parent element level when specifying layout type.
+For example`layout: BlLinearLayout horizontal alignCenter;`

-or you can refine it constraints in its children `constraintsDo: [ :c | c linear horizontal alignCenter. ]`
+or you can refine its constraints in its children `constraintsDo: [ :c | c linear horizontal alignCenter. ]`

-The first option let you define position constraint that apply to all children, and is a good fit for *flow layout* or *linear layout*.
-For layout that have a limited number of child, like *frame layout*, it's better to let children decide of their position constraints.
+The first option lets you define position constraints that apply to all children, and is a good fit for *flow layout* or *linear layout*.
+For layouts that have a limited number of children, such as *frame layout*, it's better to let the children decide their position constraints.
 You'll find some example below.

 ### Ignoring or interacting with parent layout